camunda/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

    the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.

-## Upgrade Camunda Cockpit, Tasklist, and Admin
+## Upgrade Cockpit, Tasklist, and Admin

 The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance: